-A school student record is any writing or other recorded information concerning a student and by which a student may be identified individually that is maintained by a school or at its direction or by a school employee, regardless of how or where the information is stored, except for certain records kept in a staff member's sole possession; records maintained by law enforcement officers working in the school; video and other electronic recordings that are created in part for law enforcement, security, or safety reasons or purposes; and electronic recordings made on school buses.
+A school student record is any writing or other recorded information concerning a student and by which a student may be identified individually that is maintained by a school or at its direction or by a school employee, regardless of how or where the information is stored, except for certain records kept in a staff member's sole possession; records maintained by law enforcement officers working in the school; video and other electronic recordings (including electronic recordings made on school busses) that are created in part for law enforcement, security, or safety reasons or purposes, though such electronic recordings may become a student record if the content is used for disciplinary or special education purposes regarding a particular student.
 The Family Educational Rights and Privacy Act (FERPA) and the Illinois Student Records Act afford parents/guardians and students over 18 years of age ("eligible students") certain rights with respect to the student's school records.
 They are:

-1. The right to inspect and copy the student's education records within 10 school days of the day the District receives a request for access.

-The degree of access a student has to his or her records depends on the student's age.
+- 1. The right to inspect and copy the student's education records within 10 business days of the day the District receives a request for access. - The degree of access a student has to his or her records depends on the student's age.
 Students less than 18 years of age have the right to inspect and copy only their permanent record.
-Students, 18 years of age or older, have access and copy rights to both permanent and temporary records.
+Students 18 years of age or older have access and copy rights to both permanent and temporary records.
 A parent/guardian or student should submit to the building principal a written request that identifies the record(s) he or she wishes to inspect.
-The principal will make arrangements for access and notify the parent/guardian or student of the time and place where the records may be inspected.
+Within 10 business days, the building principal will make arrangements for access and notify the parent/guardian or student of the time and place where the records may be inspected.
+In certain circumstances, the District may request an additional 5 business days in which to grant access.
 The District charges \$.35 per page for copying but no one will be denied their right to copies of their records for inability to pay this cost.
-These rights are denied to any person against whom an order of protection has been entered concerning the student.

-2. The right to request the amendment of the student's education records that the parent/ guardian or eligible student believes are inaccurate, irrelevant, or improper.
+These rights are denied to any person against whom an order of protection has been entered concerning the student. - 2.
+The right to have one or more scores received on college entrance examinations included on the student's academic transcript.1 Parents/guardians or eligible students may have one or more scores on college entrance examinations included on the student's academic transcript.
+The District will include scores on college entrance examinations upon the written request of the parent/guardian or eligible student stating the name of each college entrance examination that is the subject of the request and the dates of the scores that are to be included. - 3.
+The right to request the amendment of the student's education records that the parent/ guardian or eligible student believes are inaccurate, irrelevant, or improper.